Need help now?

 Text START to 741-741 or call 1-800-273-TALK (8255)

 Half of Us

 Half of all college students say they have been so depressed they couldn't function at some point during the last school year.
 Half of all college students say they have been so stressed that they couldn't get their work done or socialize with friends during the last semester.
-And half of all college students say they have had suicidal thoughts.

 Visit halfofus.com for more information.